March 21, 2024

 Offering EV charging can also improve tenant satisfaction and retention, resulting in lower costs linked to tenant turnover.
 Plus, EV charging can help foster a sense of community and attract tenants, employees, and investors who share your values.

-How Can You Get Started With Your Multifamily EV Charging Project?
+Qmerit Can Help You Get Started with Your Multifamily EV Charging Project

 Adding charging stations for EVs is a great way to increase your property’s revenue and marketability, but a project of this scale can quickly exceed budgeting and increase in complexity without proper management and a streamlined process.